Waikato rugby league team: Lion Red Cup

 Between 1994 and 1996, the Waikato region was represented by the Waikato Cougars in the Lion Red Cup competition.
 The team's inaugural captain was Tukere Barlow while Joe Gwynne was the coach.
 The team was originally going to be called the Stags or the Chiefs before the Cougars nickname was selected.

 Notable players included; Martin Moana, Gavin Hill, Tama Hohaia, Francis Leota, Darryl Beazley, 1994 captain Tukere Barlow, Butch Tua, 1995 captain Aaron Tucker, Tony Waikato, Kiwi Mark Woods and Hekewaru Muru.

 Late 1990s

 The Waikato Cougars won the Super League Challenge Cup in 1997, defeating Canterbury in the final.
 During this year they also defeated Auckland at Carlaw Park for the first time since 1943 and won the Rugby League Cup.
 They defended the Rugby League Cup in 1998.

 Bartercard Cup

 The Waikato region was represented in the Bartercard Cup competition by the Waicoa Bay Stallions, a co-operative team involving players from Waikato, Coastline and Bay of Plenty federations.

 Bartercard Premiership

 Waikato Rugby League were one of the six teams that compete in the National Provincial Competition in 2008 and 2009.
 In both years they finished third.

+Rugby League Tour Matches

+Over the years Waikato has been an infrequent stop for touring international rugby league teams.